Skip to content

 From 1 August 2025, new disclosure forms (Form 33/34) will come into effect for Body Corporate properties under the updated legislation.

-We must receive the Levy Notice to enable us to order the Form 33/34 & CMS.
+We must receive the Levy Notice to enable us to order the Form 33/34 & CMS, or notify us if the property is privately managed.

 However, please note that we are still dependent on Body Corporate managers to provide key documentation, and this may result in unavoidable delays outside of our control.